 You might be concerned that this method burns the hash too quickly, but in fact it’s a very economical way to use hash.

-The most health-friendly way for consuming any cannabis product (besides edibles) is vaping.
+The most health-friendly way of consuming any cannabis product (besides edibles) is vaping.

-Because hash is denser than any regular cannabis, you should use a vape that has temperature control and set it a bit higher than 190°C.
+Because hash is denser than any regular cannabis, you should use a vape that has temperature control and set it to around 190°C.